OBOAcademy/obook/00-gettingStarted/github-issues.md

 - If an issue has been addressed, click Close Issue.
 Best practice is to point to the work (whether code, documentation, etc) that has been done to close it.
 - Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the issue and click Close Issue.
 - The issue will no longer be dispalyed in the list of open issue, but will be archived.
-- Some issues have a long half life without being addressed.
-It is best practice to have some way of designated these issues as having been triaged and determined not to be a priority.
-This can either be achieved with the use of a label or milestone (eg: 'parked' or 'parking lot').
 - When making a change to code or documentation in GitHub, it is possible to automatically couple a change to an issue and close it.
 Just use 'fixes' or 'closes' followed by the issue number.

 **Use direct @ mentions**